 If you have put off having dental procedures done for longer than you can remember, you are not alone.
 Many patients are in similar shoes.
 Although it may seem easier to ignore your oral health problems and hope that they go away, left untreated, they can result in more severe problems that threaten the structure, function, and appearance of your teeth.
 Fortunately, Drs.
-Stephen M. Katz, Sultan S. Salem, and Dilmarys Peña can help get you back on the straight and narrow path to a beautiful, healthy smile with a full mouth reconstruction.
+Sultan S. Salem, and Dilmarys Peña can help get you back on the straight and narrow path to a beautiful, healthy smile with a full mouth reconstruction.
 Contact our cosmetic and restorative dentistry practice in Long Island, NY, to schedule your evaluation.

 What Is Full Mouth Restoration?